canweriotnow/octopress/source/_posts/2012-05-08-simplicity.markdown

 ```

 Simpler than C++, sure.
 But you still have all these explicit calls to self, and a class definition that should be unnecessary in a functional construct like an accumulator generator.
+It's an improvement, but still ugly as hell.

 Now let's look at Ruby: